-The Scandinavian Research Council for Criminology (NSfK) is pleased to announce the 62nd Research Seminar.
+The Scandinavian Research Council for Criminology (NSfK) provides grants for 2020 to projects of Nordic criminological relevance.

 Here we compile current grants and vacancies of relevance for Nordic criminology.
 We hope this will be of help for you.
 As this is a new form of activity for NSfK, we are hoping for your contributions to compile the information.
 Thank you!
 Grants NSfKs Research grants 2020 The call for NSfK Research grants 2020 opens Monday October 29th….